ansys/pydpf-composites/doc/source/api/index.rst

 API Reference
 =============

-This section describes the API of the public pyDPF-composites classes, functions, and attributes.
+This section describes the API of the public PyDPF Composites classes, functions, and attributes.

 For in depth documentation on the different failure criteria, please refer to the official Ansys